 Possible Fix- Look up some hands on activities or videos that might help them grasp the subject better.
 If that is not working consider hiring a tutor that specializes tutoring in that subject.

-No parent wants their children to struggle with homework.
-All children are so diverse that there are bound to be homework problems that arise.
 The key to fixing those problems sometimes lies in our own personal reflection as parents.
 Asking ourselves important and sometimes tough questions that will, in the end, help our kids overcome hurdles while bringing attention to problems to our teachers and schools.

 Do you have a child that struggles with homework?
 What concerns do you have about homework?
 I would love to hear your thoughts in the comments below!